openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 #### Selecting Machines

-The ControlPlaneSet operator will use the selector defined within the CRD to find Machines which it should consider to be within the set of control plane Machines it is responsible for managing.
+The ControlPlaneMachineSet operator will use the selector defined within the CRD to find Machines which it should consider to be within the set of control plane Machines it is responsible for managing.

 This set should be the complete control plane and there should be a 1:1 mapping of Machines in this set to the control